Resources, Support, Personal stories

-I have two or three main purposes for creating, and maintaining, this website; mainly to provide support and resources for those that, like myself, live with Chronic Pain and other issues I will mention.
+I have two or three main purposes for creating, and maintaining, this website; mainly to provide support and resources for those that, like myself, live with Chronic Pain and several other issues I will try to fit in.

 Being as I am also Gay, I am quite aware that there are MANY people struggling with the possibility that they are gay.
 For many, it may feel like a very scary, and often lonely, realization.

 I will gladly offer support to any one reading this.
 However, I am NOT a Professional, just merely someone willing to chat with.
 If You choose TO contact me, know that I will keep ANY conversation, via email or other with the utmost discretion.

 a little about Joey Lee*

 On February 18th, 1992, my life changed drastically, and permanently.
 While working as a Counselor for abused children and teens, sexually/physically, I injured my right knee.

 From that day on; one ''botched'' surgery after another; about 9 - 11 surgeries in three years, and now a total of 28 since that very day I was injured.
 And, that is how I ended up physically disabled.

 I was primarily diagnosed with Reflex Sympathetic Dystrophy, (also referred to as RSD or CRPS), as well as, Avascular Necrosis (also known as AVN).

 RSD and AVN are both very serious Chronic Pain Syndromes/Diseases, with RSD being one of the most painful known to the American Neurological Association; yet one of the most undiagnosed diseases amongst Chronic Pain patients.
 And for those that are diagnosed, it can take years to find the right team of Doctors to provide You with ANY treatment for the pain, if at all.
 Neither of these diseases have a ''cure'', and both are severe chronic pain diseases.
 Pain Control is, primarily, the only treatment available, and most of those with RSD/CRPS spend years just finding a Doctor to help with the Pain control, and many, never do.